masinde70/AI-for-HealthCare/README.md

 ### Pulse sequence:
 a combination of magnetic fields and sequence in which they are applied that results in a particular type of MR image

+## MPR:
+multi-planar reconstruction - extraction of non-primary imaging planes from a 3D volume